 Screening and Prevention

-It is generally recommended that all women, starting at age 21 should begin scheduling an annual exam.
-During this exam a physician will screen for cervical cancer, breast cancer, discuss reproductive and general health issues with each patient.
+The American Cancer Society recommends that all women begin yearly exam with a Pap test about three years after they become sexually active, but no later than age 21.
+During this exam a physician will screen for cervical cancer, breast cancer, and discuss reproductive and general health issues with each patient.

 - do not get regular Pap tests